JavaAdvan/Camel-SpringXD-ProsCons/README.md

 If Spring XD, is being considered it would be beneficial to go with Spring Cloud Data Flow.

 The Spring Cloud Data Flow - Spring Cloud Data Flow is the cloud native redesign of Spring XD - a project that aimed to simplify Big Data application development.
 This redesign allows running stream and batch applications as data microservices and they can independently evolve in isolation.

+Current Version: 2.9.2

 Spring XD vs Spring Cloud Data Flow